Lighting

 Ministry of Foreign Affairs in Saudi Arabia

-Natural lighting solves real problems
+Natural light solves real problems

-• The concept of an "adaptable" house capable ofDepending on the needs of the family.
-This project is due to the rational use of solar energy reduces CO2 emissions - from heating and operation of an average house area of 170 m2 with a power consumption of 60 kWh / m2 - 33 tons per year.
+• The concept of an "adaptive" home,able to change depending on the needs of the family.
+This project, through the rational use of solar energy, allows to reduce CO2 emissions - from heating and operating an average house of 170 m2 with energy consumption of 60 kWh/m2 - by 33 tons per year.

-• School of Architecture in Umeå (Sweden).
-Thanks to research in the early stages of the project, it was possible to find out that when using façades combined from glass and larch wood, energy consumption can be reduced by 50% (in comparison with exclusively glass facades).
+• School of Architecture in Umea, Sweden.Thanks to research in the early stages of the project, it was possible to find out that by using facades made of a combination of glass and larch wood, energy consumption can be reduced by 50% (compared to exclusively glass facades).

-• Cine Conguebro, architect, partner of Henning bureauLarsen: - Architecture is fundamentally an interaction with a person.
-These are not walls as such, not a project, but what design can do to a person.
-Architecture is useless without people.
-Architecture is a "thing" for people. henninglarsen.com Of course, all three meetings with the talented Danish architect Sine Kongebro turned out to be very informative.
-All those present received a charge of positive energy and a lot of valuable first-hand information.
-It is impossible not to note the passion, the love with which Sine speaks about his work, inspiring those around him to look at everyday life from a new angle.
+• Sine Kongebro, architect, partner of the firmHenning Larsen: - Architecture is fundamentally an interaction with people.
+It is not the walls as such, not the project, but what design can do with people.
+Without people, architecture is useless.
+Architecture is a "thing" for people. henninglarsen.com Of course, all three meetings with the talented Danish architect Sine Kongebro were very informative.
+Everyone present received a charge of positive energy and a lot of valuable information first-hand.
+It is impossible not to note the passion and love with which Sine speaks about his work, inspiring those around him to look at everyday life from a new angle.

 • Daylight is like a gentle touch.

-• Daylight and sustainable development are the best friends.
+• Daylight and sustainability are best friends.

-• Velux.ru, henninglarsen.com, archipanic.com, archi.ru
+• velux.ru, henninglarsen.com, archipanic.com, archi.ru

 Comments